osrf/mbari_wec/docs/docs/Tutorials/Install/Install_source.md

     ROS 2 Jazzy apt repos (`ros-jazzy-gz-*`).
 We also need to use the `sdformat-urdf` package.
     See [here](https://gazebosim.org/docs/harmonic/ros_installation/) for more info.

-4. Set the Gazebo version to Harmonic. (place this in ~/.bashrc for convenience if rebuilding often):
+3. Set the Gazebo version to Harmonic. (place this in ~/.bashrc for convenience if rebuilding often):

     ```
     export GZ_VERSION=harmonic
+    ```

+4. Install necessary tools

+    ```
+    sudo apt install python3-vcstool python3-colcon-common-extensions python3-pip git wget
     ```

 5. gz-python-bindings